mamontoboi/iSi_Tech_Task/README.md

     7. /api/message/\<id>/ -- to get, patch, or delete the details of a particular message

 - Note that the angle brackets in the URLs indicate a variable part of the URL and should be replaced with an actual ID or other value when making requests.

+- The app does not have an elaborate graphical user interface.
+Its overall design is simple and minimalist.